 If the person has enjoyed walking in the past, they will naturally want to continue doing this.
 You may find that they want to walk more at particular times of day, for example at times when they might have gone to work or collected children from school.
 Try to make this possible for as long as you can.
 If you are unable to accompany the person yourself, you may be able to enlist the help of relatives or friends.

 People often walk about if they are bored.
 Many people with dementia simply do not have enough to do.
 Being occupied brings with it a sense of purpose and self-worth for everyone, and people with dementia are no exception.
 Try to find ways to keep the person mentally engaged and physically active, whether through playing games or involving them in your daily chores and tasks or hobbies.
-See factsheet 505, Keeping active and staying involved.
+See factsheet 521, Staying involved and active.

 Using up energy